ec-jrc/jeolib-pyjeo/doc/3_reference.rst

 :param filename:        Path to a vector dataset
 :param ln:              Layer name to read (default is to read all layers)
-:param attributeFilter: Set an attribute filter
+:param attributeFilter: Set an attribute filter in restricted SQL WHERE format
+:ulx:                   Upper left x value bounding box
+:uly:                   Upper left y value bounding box
+:lrx:                   Lower right x value bounding box
+:lry:                   Lower right y value bounding box
 :param noread:          Set this flag to True to not read data when opening
 :return: a JimVect object